-Current system status:
+Current system status: Live

 The statutory requirements for contract and supplier reporting were introduced by the Defence Reform Act 2014 (the Act) and defined in the Single Source Contract Regulations 2014 (the Regulations).
 The Defence Contract Analysis and Reporting System (DefCARS, the system) is an online, web-enabled system which facilitates submission of statutory reports to the SSRO and MOD.
 When preparing reports, contractors must have regard to guidance issued by the SSRO.